Beyond Structure: Invariant Crystal Property Prediction with Pseudo-Particle Ray Diffraction: Additional Details

-\item \textbf{Violation of reciprocal-space uniqueness:} The Fourier transform $F(\mathbf{Q})$ of the charge density $\rho(\mathbf{r})$ is uniquely defined by a given atomic configuration.
-ReGNet's use of multiple independently parameterized reciprocal blocks violates this uniqueness, potentially leading to non-physical or inconsistent representations. \end{itemize}
+\item \textbf{Reciprocal-space uniqueness:} The Fourier transform $F(\mathbf{Q})$ of the charge density $\rho(\mathbf{r})$ is uniquely defined by a given atomic configuration.
+Eq.~\ref{ReGNet} evolves the diffraction expression across blocks in a way that breaks this invariance, thereby losing the physical uniqueness.

+\item \textbf{Modal fusion:} Diffraction captures long-range interactions by introducing complete reciprocal-space information, which reflects the periodic arrangement and physical interactions between the structure (i.e., electron attributes) and probing process.
+This reciprocal-space information is a holistic representation of the structure and thus \textbf{should be fused at the modality level rather than at the atomic level.}